Esummitmlritm/E-Summitmlritm/README.md

-This project serves as a central platform to showcase and manage the annual entrepreneurial summit organized by our college.Welcome to E-Summit Website of MLRITM!
+This project serves as a central platform to showcase and manage the annual entrepreneurial summit organized by our college.

+**Welcome to E-Summit Website of MLRITM!**
 Technologies Used
 Frontend: HTML, CSS, JavaScript

-Acknowledgments
+**Acknowledgments**
 Special thanks to Meghanadha Reddy,Rochan Reddy,Mithresh,& Akhil Sathwik.
 Inspired by other successful e-summit platforms.
 Contributing